Tarps are incredibly useful pieces of camping gear. Use them to cover the ground, hang over you as additional shelter, and even as a windbreak.

 There are lots of different scenarios where you might want to use a tarp when camping, so we’ve included detailed tables for matching tarp sizes in each situation.

-How Big Should a Tarp Be For Camping?
+How Big Should a Tarp Be For Camping? – How Big Should Your Tarp Be?

 In general, seasoned campers recommend a tarp at least 6 by 8 feet for a solo camper.
 A longer tarp of 8 by 10 feet works well for hammocking and bivy camping.
-Your tarp should be slightly larger than your tent, hammock, or other sleep setup.
+Your tarp should be slightly larger than your tent, hammock, or another sleep setup.

 - Car camping: You may wish to use your tarp as a ground cover, roof cover, or windbreak